 In a bowl mix together the softened butter, caster sugar and vanilla paste for the filling.

-Place the sugar and milk for the glaze in a small pan and heat gently to dissolve the sugar.
+Place the sugar and milk or water for the glaze in a small pan and heat gently to dissolve the sugar.
 Increase the heat to medium and bring to the boil.
 Set aside.